Innoactive/Creator/.Documentation/articles/innoactive-creator/default-behaviors.md

 This behavior visually highlights the selected object until the end of a step.

-Select the Highlighted `Object` in the Unity Hierarchy and open the Unity Inspector.
+Select the highlighted `Object` in the Unity Hierarchy and open the Unity Inspector.
 Search for the *Interactable Highlighter Script*.

 [![Interactable Highlighter Script](../images/default-behaviors/interactable-highlighter-script.png "")](../images/default-behaviors/interactable-highlighter-script.png)